How does Guardian Debt Relief work?

 How much can I save with Guardian Debt Relief?

-Guardian boasts that its debt negotiators are typically able to settle accounts for 40% to 60% of their original balance, helping clients to realize average savings of 20% to 40% after settlement fees.
+Guardian states that its debt negotiators are typically able to settle accounts for 40% to 60% of their original balance.
+After the settlement fees, this is an average savings of 20% to 40%.

 What are the pros and cons of Guardian Debt Relief?

 Guardian Debt Relief has a lower fee than other debt settlement companies, but it only works with a handful of states.